-- 9. BRANCH OFFICE AT THE COLLEGE OF SOCIAL SCIENCES The Office of General Affairs sets up a branch office at the College of Social Sciences campus.
-Though somewhat downsized in its organization and staff, this branch office serves the need of the College of Law, College of Social Sciences, and the four student dorms on Shao-shing South Street. - 10.
-BRANCH OFFICE AT THE COLLEGE OF MEDICINE This branch office is an auxiliary teaching support unit, and provides general affairs services to the faculty and students of the College of Public Health and College of Medicine.
-This branch office also assists in the related administrative affairs of the Environmental Protection and Vocational Safety and Health Unit of the College of Public Health.
+COLLEGE OF SOCIAL SCIENCES

+The Office of General Affairs sets up a branch office at the College of Social Sciences campus.
+Though somewhat downsized in its organization and staff, this branch office serves the need of the College of Social Sciences, and the two student dorms on Shao-shing South Street.

+10. GENERAL AFFAIRS DIVISION, COLLEGE OF MEDICINE

+This branch office is an auxiliary teaching support unit, and provides general affairs services to the faculty and students of the College of Public Health and College of Medicine.
+This branch office also assists in the related administrative affairs of the Environmental Protection and Vocational Safety and Health Unit of the College of Medicine.

 The Office of General Affairs has been actively promoting ISO quality management programs and digitization of its administration over the past year.
 With a customer-oriented philosophy, the Office strives to construct a green sustainable campus environment, and implements a wide range of cost-control measures to induce faculty and students to save energy and to cut down the expenditures of university funds.
-Concurrently, the Office of General Affairs actively endeavors to improve the performance of its venue-rental business, in the hope of bringing in more income to the University coffer.
+Concurrently, the Office of General Affairs actively endeavors to improve the performance of its venue-rental business.
+Welcome to visit our website and get more information about our services.